-Nasal spray: The nasal spray flu vaccine is a live attenuated influence vaccine, or LAIV.
+- Nasal spray: The nasal spray flu vaccine is a live attenuated vaccine, or LAIV.
 Unlike the flu shot, it is made from live, but weakened, influenza viruses.
 However, you cannot get the flu from the nasal spray vaccine.

 The three or four flu strains covered by the flu vaccine differ from year to year.
 That’s because the flu viruses are constantly changing.
 Scientists develop a new flu vaccine each season based on research that predicts which strains will be most likely to make you sick.

 When Should Adults Be Vaccinated?

 Flu seasons also vary, depending on where you live.
 Flu season can run from October to May.
 You should get vaccinated as soon as the vaccine becomes available.
 It takes about two weeks for the flu vaccine to start working, so you want to make sure you are fully protected as soon as possible.
 Generally, the seasonal flu vaccine is available from September until spring.

 The CDC recommends that most every adult receive a flu vaccine every year, especially those who are at high risk for developing flu-related complications and those who care for or live with such people, such as health care workers.